one on one focus point logo

 Find ways to move more and sit less.

-It may be easy to forget that even if you are active before or after work, spending eight hours sitting at your desk is unhealthy!
-To find ways to move more and sit less during the day, focus on NEAT (non-exercise activity thermogenesis) activities such as:
+Even if you are active before or after work, spending eight hours sitting at your desk is not optimal for your health.
+To help you move more and sit less during the day, focus on NEAT (non-exercise activity thermogenesis) activities such as:

-• Walking for meetings rather than sitting in a conference room or at a desk.
+• Suggest a “walking meeting” with your colleagues, rather than sitting in a conference room or at a desk

-Small steps such as these can make a big difference in your health, as well as reduce the stress and muscle tension caused by hunching over a desk all day.
-Remember, the path of least resistance is not always the best!
+Small steps such as these can make a big difference in your health, as well as reduce the stress and muscle tension caused by being hunched over a desk all day.

 Adjust your training to combat the problems of prolonged sitting.

-When you begin a workout, ensure you are taking time with your movement prep to address the muscular imbalances associated with spending the majority of your day seated.
-The seated position tends to reinforce poor posture with rounded-forward shoulders and tight hip flexors.
-Keep yourself injury free and set your body up for success by implementing an intelligent movement prep that emphasizes anti-sitting movements/exercises.
+Consider implementing a movement prep routine that emphasizes anti-sitting exercises.
+Take time with your movement prep to address the muscular imbalances associated with spending the majority of your day seated, which tends to reinforce poor posture with rounded-forward shoulders and tight hip flexors.

-For the remainder of your workout, remember that staying on your feet and moving in all three planes of motion (forward, lateral, and rotational) is highly beneficial for those subjected to hours of sitting.
+For the remainder of your workout, remember that moving in all three planes of motion (forward, lateral, and rotational) is highly beneficial for those subjected to hours of sitting.
 Try workouts that incorporate lane drills (e.g. skipping, shuffling, and carioca), walking, jogging, swimming, cross-country skiing, or any other activity that requires you to move in open space.

 The bottom line is that too much sitting is detrimental to your health.
 Take every opportunity to move and be active throughout your day.
-In the gym, set your body up for success with an effective movement prep and train as much as you can on your feet.
+In the gym, set your body up for success with an effective movement prep.